mrmartineau/zander.wtf-2017/_posts/2015-09-07-UX-of-a-front-end-framework.md

 └── testing
 ```

 Can you see `css`, `img`, `scss` & `js` in the root of the project?
-On one hand, its easy to find them :thumbsup:, but on the other, it is a messy structure because there are source files mixed with compiled code.
-The compiled Javascript lived inside the `js` folder but the compiled scss lived in the `css` folder.. :confused:
+On one hand, its easy to find them 👍, but on the other, it is a messy structure because there are source files mixed with compiled code.
+The compiled Javascript lived inside the `js` folder but the compiled scss lived in the `css` folder.. 😕

 To fix this, we moved all these into an `assets` folder, but separated the source code and compiled/dist code.
 We decided that this would be more useful as there is now a separation of concerns & if you have a continuous deployment workflow you can deploy an entire directory and leave the source files behind.
 See below for the updated tree: